Justinrapid25/CIS2023LinuxFinal/README.md

 # CIS2023LinuxFinal
 ### These are the steps I took to create, maintain, and upload files into Github using git on my Linux VM.

-**Step 1**: Confirmed git was installed on my system by running `git --version`
+**Step 1**: Confirmed git was installed on the system `git --version`

-**Step 2**: Opened cherrytree in the background running the command `cherrytree &` to help keep track of my steps and take notes that will eventually be added into the README.md file.
+**Step 2**: Opened cherrytree in the background `cherrytree &` to help keep track of steps and take notes that will eventually be added into the README.md file.

 **Step 3**: Next, made an account on github making sure to adhere to the instructions.

-**Step 4**: After making an account, it was time to work on configuring git before making a repo.
-Configured git to include name and email by running these commands `git config --global user.nam "NAME"` and `git config --global user.email "EMAIL"`.
+**Step 4**: After account creation, the git was configured in the terminal to include a name and an email `git config --global user.nam "NAME"` and `git config --global user.email "EMAIL"`.

-**Step 5**: Confirmed configuration changes were made executing the command `cat ~/.gitconfig` which displayed the name and email provided in **Step 4**.
+**Step 5**: Confirmed configuration changes were made `cat ~/.gitconfig` which displayed the name and email provided in **Step 4**.

 **Step 6**: Ran `ssh-keygen -o` to generate ssh keys so the VM can communicate with Github securely.

-**Step 7**: Once the keys were created the `cat /directory/directory/directory/id_rsa.pub` command was executed to confirm its creation.
+**Step 7**: Once the keys were created, the `cat /directory/directory/directory/id_rsa.pub` command was executed to confirm its creation.

-**Step 8**: Then the public key was copied from the terminal into the github account under settings -> SSH and GPG Keys -> New SSH key
+**Step 8**: The public key was copied from the terminal into the github account under settings -> SSH and GPG Keys -> New SSH key

 **Step 9**: At this point it was time to create a repo in github to add the bash script.
-Clicked the plus sign located to the right of the chatbot icon and to the left of the your issues button.
-Once clicked, there is an option to select new repo.
 A public repo was selected during the initial setup and readme was unchecked because it was going to be added manually.

 **Step 10**: Following the initial setup, Github provided line by line commands to run in order to get your repo up and running. <br>
             <br>